shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 </script>
 ```

 This will by far be our largest and most complex component.
+We'll need to break it down.

-The first thing to notice is the `src` attribute of the image. `ipfs.io` is the gateway we will be using to access our IPFS files.
+- The first thing to notice is the `src` attribute of the image. `ipfs.io` is the gateway we will be using to access our IPFS files.
+- Next is the `v-if` template which ensures the "Claim" button is only displayed to the one who can claim the amount stored in the item (the item owner). `v-else` is then used to instead show voting controls only to non-owners. `weight !== startWeight` means that the "Submit Vote" section will only be displayed if the user changes their voting weight.
+- You may also see `item.amount` and `cost` are divided by `1_000_000_000`.
+This is because those values are stored in terms of wei but need to be displayed as gwei.
+- `calcCost` calls the smart contract function we defined a while back to notify our user of how much their voting submission will cost. `submitVote` will submit either a negative or positive vote depending on the weight the user inputted.
+- Finally, when the component is created, we will fetch the positive and negative weight currently associated with the user and use that to determine the weight they start with before interacting with the item.

 Our `RankedList` component should now look something like this depending on the data you posted.
 We will style this later.

 ![ranked items with claim button](../../../.gitbook/assets/quadratic-voting-ranked-items-claim.png)

 If you switch your MetaMask wallet to a different account and reload the page, you should see voting controls instead of the "Claim" button.
+Both positive and negative votes are displayed.

 ![ranked items with voting controls](../../../.gitbook/assets/quadratic-voting-ranked-items-voting.png)